 When the third trimester hits, the nervousness and anticipation of childbirth and your little one in your arms also kick in.
 By now, you must be ready with your hospital bag packed and the shopping for the arrival of your little one.
-Now is also the right time to know about the signs of labor and be prepared.
+Now is also the right time to know about the early signs of labor and be prepared.
 Before we understand the signs that labor is 24 to 48 hours away, let us understand labor.

 What Is Labor?